vendrhub/vendr-documentation/content/docs/payment-providers/quickpay/1.0.0/quickpay-v10-checkout-onetime/README.md

 **These docs are aimed at developers** looking to implement the [QuickPay](https://quickpay.net) payment gateway into a Vendr eCommerce store.
 It is expected that you have at least a basic understanding of [Umbraco](https://umbraco.com), as well the [Vendr core product](../../../../core/).

-These docs are broken up into two keys sections, a [Getting Started](getting-started/) section for documentation on how to get up and running with the QuickPay payment provider for Vendr, and a [How-to Guides](how-to-guides/) section for short guides on how to perform additional, non essential, QuickPay related tasks.

 ## Getting Help

 If you require further assistance, or if you are having a particular issue you can't find an answer to, you can get community support via our support forum over on the [Umbraco developer portal](https://our.umbraco.com/packages/website-utilities/vendr/vendr-support/).